-This month’s theme slated for March 16th is one that will get you considering the basics for the theme is “Call Me Old Fashioned!”
-Please read Laura’s full announcement post, but here is a brief description:
+This month’s theme slated for April 20th is one that will get you rethinking those questionable nostalgic libations for the theme is “Drink of Shame.”
+Please read Whitney’s full announcement post, but here is a brief description:

-- Find or create a recipe for a cocktail that is Old Fashioned in form, then post the recipe, and include a photo and your remarks, on your blog, tumblr, or website.
+- Find or create a recipe that fixes the reason you no longer drink the old version, then post the recipe, and include a photo and your remarks, on your blog, tumblr, or website.
 If you lack one of those, feel free to post on eGullet’s Spirits and Cocktails forum.

-- Include the MxMo logo in your post plus links back to the Mixology Monday and Sass and Gin sites.
+- Include the MxMo logo in your post, plus links back to the Mixology Monday and Tipicular Fixin’s sites.
 Once the roundup post is put up, updating your post to include a link to that one as well would be appreciated.